The granting of tenure is at the sole discretion of the School of Medicine and the Board of Trustees. The following applies to tenured faculty.

 Recommendations for tenure are considered separately from appointment and promotion recommendations.

-Faculty at the rank of Associate Professor and Professor in three full-time tracks – Investigator, Clinician and/or Educator and Research – and in the voluntary track may be considered for tenure (see Chapter V, Appointments and Promotions).
+Faculty at the rank of Associate Professor and Professor in three full-time tracks – Investigator, Clinician and/or Educator and Research – and in the voluntary track may be considered for tenure (see Chapter IV, Appointments, Promotions and Tenure).

-The financial obligation to all tenured full-time faculty is limited to the minimum rate for rank established by the School of Medicine.
+The financial obligation to all tenured full-time faculty is limited to the minimum base salary for rank established by the School of Medicine.

 For a tenured full-time School of Medicine-based faculty member, the obligation of the School to fund the faculty member's salary will be limited to funds in the faculty member's Department unless the Dean has given prior written approval that other institutional funds may be committed.